jhumelsine/jhumelsine.github.io/_posts/2026-06-05-ai-and-developer.md

 The first concern may not be as critical as before ... or maybe it's even more critical.

+# Context Window
+Generative AI has limited context.
+It tends to have a short attention span.
+When context is at capacity, you don't know what important knowledge will be jettisoned to make room for new context being added.

+This is highligted in [**Coding Is Dead, Long Live Programming**](https://ian-cooper.writeas.com/coding-is-dead-long-live-programming).

 ### Vibe Coding
+The term [Vibe Coding](https://en.wikipedia.org/wiki/Vibe_coding) entered the lexicon a little more than a year ago, but it took off like wildfire.

+Describe what you want from the LLM, and let it create the code for you.

 You can never put too much water into the nuclear reactor. https://www.instagram.com/reel/C8xj8C1y7n1/

 ### Boilerplate Coding